 Pupil Premium provides additional funding on top of the main budget that schools receive.
 The pupil premium funding is allocated to children in low income families who are in receipt of or have been eligible in the past six years for free school meals.
 It is provided as a means of addressing some of the issues associated with social disadvantage and in particular, in narrowing, and hopefully eventually closing, any gap in attainment.
 In making appropriate provision for this at St Peter’s, we also acknowledge that not all pupils in receipt of free school meals are socially disadvantaged and that guidance states that schools are free to spend the Pupil Premium allocation as they see fit in order to fit the needs of vulnerable children in particular target groups.

 Pupil Premium Provision at St Peter’s

 Our Pupil Premium funding is used to support a wide range of provision aimed at enabling all learners to enjoy and thrive in learning and achieve their best.
-The SENDCO is the Pupil Premium Co-ordinator and the Deputy Headteacher and Bursar make up the Pupil Premium Team alongside the SENDCO.
+The SENDCO is the Pupil Premium Co-ordinator and the Business Manager and the SENDCO make up the Pupil Premium Team.